lingtalfi/Light_AjaxHandler/doc/api/Ling/Light_AjaxHandler/Controller/LightAjaxHandlerController/handle.md

-Calls the handler identified by the given handlerId, with the given actionId and params, and returns its output as a HttpResponseInterface.
+Calls the handler identified by the given ajax_handler_id, with and the given ajax_action_id params, and returns its output as a HttpResponseInterface.

 We use the [ajax communication protocol](https://github.com/lingtalfi/AjaxCommunicationProtocol), meaning the response is of type json.